arbor-sim/arbor/doc/concepts/mechanisms.rst

 * State variable names, units and default values.
 * Ion dependencies: for each ion used by the mechanism, information on whether the mechanism writes to its internal or external concentration or to its reversal potential value, and whether it reads or asserts the ionic charge.

-Default mechanisms
+Built-in Catalogues
-''''''''''''''''''
+'''''''''''''''''''

-Arbor provides a default catalogue with the following mechanisms:
+Arbor provides the *default* catalogue with the following mechanisms:

 * *pas*: Leaky current (:ref:`density mechanism <mechanisms-density>`).
 * *hh*:  Classic Hodgkin-Huxley dynamics (:ref:`density mechanism <mechanisms-density>`).